 Section 504 updated: Greater eligibility and accommodations for students with LD, AD/HD.
 Learn about recent improvements made to Section 504, a civil rights law that now provides protection and accommodations to even more students with LD and/or AD/HD.

-ADDitude’s Classroom Accommodations to Help Students with AD/HD.
+ADDitude’s Ultimate ADHD Toolkit.
 A free handout from ADDitude Magazine - School Help for Children with Attention Deficit Disorder (ADD ADHD) and Learning Disabilities Like Dyslexia.

 OCR Memorandum: Evaluation of Children Who May Have ADD/ADHD.
 This 1992 Memorandum clarifies that schools must evaluate children who are suspected of having ADD based on parental request:

 "Under Section 504, if parents believe their child has a disability, whether by ADD or any other impairment, and the LEA has reason to believe the child needs special education or related services, the LEA must evaluate the child to determine whether he or she is disabled as defined by Section 504 ..."